 Do we know what causes eye cancer?

-In recent years, scientists have made progress in understanding how certain changes in a person’s DNA can cause cells to become cancerous.
+Scientists are learning how certain changes in a person’s DNA can cause cells to become cancerous.
 DNA is the chemical in each of our cells that makes up our genes, the instructions for how our cells function.
 We usually look like our parents because they are the source of our DNA.
-However, DNA affects more than how we look.
-It also can influence our risk for developing certain diseases, such as some kinds of cancer.
+But DNA can also influence our risk for developing certain diseases, such as some kinds of cancer.

-Some genes contain instructions for controlling when cells grow and divide.
-Genes that help cells grow and multiply are called oncogenes.
+Some genes control when our cells grow, divide into new cells, and die.
+Genes that help cells grow and divide are called oncogenes.
 Genes that slow down cell division or cause cells to die at the right time are called tumor suppressor genes.
 Cancers can be caused by DNA changes that turn on oncogenes or turn off tumor suppressor genes.

-However, it is still not exactly clear what causes changes in these and other cancer-related genes to occur in some people and not others.
+Scientists are studying these and other DNA changes to learn more about them and how they might lead to eye cancer.
+But it is still not exactly clear what causes these changes to occur in some people and not others.